 Action is taken by the SOA personnel to create an NPA-NXX available for porting in their own service provider network.

 The SOA sends an M-CREATE request to the NPAC requesting that an NPA-NXX object be created for their own service provider network.
+For the XML interface, NXCQ – NpaNxxCreateRequest.

 The NPAC SMS verifies that the service provider creating the NPA-NXX information is the same as the service provider that owns the network data.
 If not, then an M-CREATE access denied error response is returned to the SOA that initiated the request.

 The NPAC SMS sends an M-CREATE response back to the SOA for the serviceProvNPA-NXX object.
+For the XML interface, NXCR – NpaNxxCreateReply.

 If the serviceProvNPA-NXX object was created, the NPAC SMS sends an M-CREATE request to all Local SMS(s) accepting downloads for the NPA-NXX for the serviceProvNPA-NXX object.
+For the XML interface, NXCD – NpaNxxCreateDownload.

 The Local SMS(s) responds by sending an M-CREATE response indicating whether the serviceProvNPA-NXX object was created successfully.
+For the XML interface, DNLR – DownloadReply.

 If the serviceProvNPA-NXX object was created, the NPAC SMS sends an M-CREATE request to all SOA(s) accepting downloads for the NPA-NXX for the serviceProvNPA-NXX object.
+For the XML interface, NXCD – NpaNxxCreateDownload.

 The SOA(s) responds by sending an M-CREATE response indicating whether the serviceProvNPA-NXX object was created successfully.
+For the XML interface, DNLR – DownloadReply.

 NPA-NXX Deletion by the Local SMS

 In this scenario, the Local SMS deletes an NPA-NXX in its own service provider network data.
+This flow is not available over the XML interface.